Skip to Content

 How To Freeze A Whole Chicken

 You can freeze a whole chicken, simply remove the giblets from the chicken and place it on a cutting board.
-Remove the remaining fat using a paper towel, place the chicken in a freezer bag and freeze for 3 days.
-After 3 days, remove it from the freezer, thaw it, rinse with cold water, put in a freezer bag, and again freeze it until ready to cook.
+Remove the remaining fat using a paper towel, place the chicken in a freezer bag, and freeze for 3 days.
+After 3 days, remove it from the freezer, thaw it, rinse with cold water, put it in a freezer bag, and again freeze it until ready to cook.

 The method that you use to defrost your cooked chicken will determine if you can safely freeze it again.
-There is, however, a method by which you can refreeze the chicken safely, and that is if you defrost the chicken in a refrigerator, and then keep it under 40F.
+There is, however, a method by which you can refreeze the chicken safely, and that is if you defrost the chicken in a refrigerator and then keep it under 40F.
 While a cooked chicken will keep up to one week in the refrigerator, if you are looking to store a bird longer, freezing is a better option.

 Learn how to freeze a whole chicken

 If your whole raw chicken is not frozen yet, you will want to place it into a freezer-safe Ziploc-style bag, removing all air before sealing.
-If you have chicken from the roaster, you can either freeze it whole in a Ziploc-style freezer bag, or you can debone and freeze it in smaller freezer bags.
-For easy later use, you can chop whole, raw chickens into pieces and freeze individual pieces in smaller freezer bags.
-Place a whole chicken into a sealable freezer bag or wrap it tightly with plastic wrap, making sure you get rid of all air.
+If you have chicken from the roaster, you can either freeze it whole in a Ziploc-style freezer bag or you can debone and freeze it in smaller freezer bags.

 TypesFreezing Time